 By Tim Lambert

 Meanwhile in early 1942 the Nazis had decided to exterminate the entire Jewish population of Europe.
-In Auschwitz mass murder of Jews began in 1942.
+In Auschwitz, the mass murder of Jews began in 1942.
 They were killed in a camp called Auschwitz II (it was also called Birkenau), which was built near the original camp.
 The number of Jews in Birkenau varied between 15,000 and 20,000.
-(Most of the other camps in the complex were slave labour camps with prisoners from Russia, Poland and other parts of Europe).
+(Most of the other camps in the complex were slave labor camps with prisoners from Russia, Poland, and other parts of Europe).

 Most of the people murdered in Auschwitz were Jewish but not all.
 With his demented racial theories Hitler also hated Slavs and Gypsies.
 From February 1943 many Gypsies were sent to Auschwitz.
 At first many died of disease but from May 1944 the Germans began deliberately killing them by injecting phenol into their hearts.

 The end of Auschwitz

 Late in 1944 when it was obvious they were losing the war the Nazis began to try and hide the evidence of their crimes.
 In November 1944 the gassing of Jews stopped.
 The Nazis attempted to destroy the gas chambers and crematoria.

 On 17 January 1945 the Germans decided to evacuate the Jewish prisoners of Birkenau before the Russians arrived.
 Most of the prisoners were forced to march westwards.
 (A few thousand who were too weak to march were left behind).
 Anyone who could not keep up or tried to escape was shot.
 About 15,000 prisoners died during this death march.
 The Russians captured Auschwitz on 27 January 1945.
 In 1947 they made it into a memorial.

 Nobody knows exactly how many people died in Auschwitz.
 The figure is at least 1.1 million and possibly much higher.

 A history of Nazi Germany